symfony/symfony-docs/routing.rst

                 ->controller(RedirectController::class)
                  ->defaults([
                     'route' => 'doc_page',
-                    // optionally you can define some arguments passed to the template 'page' => 'index',
+                    // optionally you can define some arguments passed to the route 'page' => 'index',
                     'version' => 'current',
                     // redirections are temporary by default (code 302) but you can make them permanent (code 301)